Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Results

 Finally, we show that the shear strains needed to deterministically enhance the valley splitting can be achieved with current micro and nanofabrication technologies.
-In Fig.~\ref{FIG3}, we consider two etching strategies.
-Figure~\ref{FIG3}\textbf{a} shows a microbridge geometry~\cite{Suess2013,Minamisawa2012}, formed by etching the top surface to well below the quantum well.
+In Fig.~\ref{FIG4}, we consider two etching strategies.
+Figure~\ref{FIG4}\textbf{a} shows a microbridge geometry~\cite{Suess2013,Minamisawa2012}, formed by etching the top surface to well below the quantum well.
 Here, the trenches are aligned along the $[110]$ crystallographic direction to provide shear strain in the channel region between the trenches.
-We calculate the strain in the quantum well numerically, using COMSOL Multiphysics~\cite{Comsol}, for the geometry shown in Fig.~\ref{FIG3}\textbf{a}, with $L = W = d = 1~\mu\text{m}$.
-The resulting shear strain $\varepsilon_{xy}$ shown in Fig.~\ref{FIG3}\textbf{b} is largely uniform across the channel, except for edge strips of width $\sim$100~nm.
+We calculate the strain in the quantum well numerically, using COMSOL Multiphysics~\cite{Comsol}, for the geometry shown in Fig.~\ref{FIG4}\textbf{a}, with $L = W = d = 1~\mu\text{m}$.
+The resulting shear strain $\varepsilon_{xy}$ shown in Fig.~\ref{FIG4}\textbf{b} is largely uniform across the channel, except for edge strips with an approximate width of 100~nm.
 At the center of the channel, we obtain $\varepsilon_{xy} \approx -0.1\%$, which yields a large $E_{\text{VS}}$, even for a moderate WW amplitude (see Fig.~\ref{FIG2}).
-In this geometry, the trenches are well separated to avoid interfering with electrode fabrication, for example, using the gate design shown in Fig.~\ref{FIG3}\textbf{c}, which is similar to Ref.~\cite{Dodson2022}.
+In this geometry, the trenches are sufficiently separated to allow for electrode fabrication using the realistic design shown in Fig.~\ref{FIG4}\textbf{c}.
+This design has geometric parameters comparable to Ref.~\cite{Dodson2022} in the dot region, and here we exploit the large amount of free space in the orthogonal direction to fan out the gates, to avoid forming sharp kinks that could lead to lithographic failure.
 To allow for a higher density of gate electrodes, we envision filling the trenches with an oxide material, to restore a planar top surface on which additional gates can be fabricated.